glarocca/get_H2020_projects/README.md

 ## Download all Horizon Europe projects

 * Visit che [CORDIS portal](https://cordis.europa.eu/projects)
-* Click on `Download all Horizon Europe projects`
+* Click on `Download all Horizon Europe projects` button below

   ![CORDIS](./imgs/img01.png)

-* Get the link of the Download URL clicking on `Access`
+* Download the list of projects in JSON format.
+To get the link of the Download URL, click on the `Access` drop-down list

   ![CORDIS](./imgs/img02.png)